drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step2 Generate World & Setting Information.md

 		/setvar key=userPossAdjPronoun their|
 		/setvar key=userPossPronoun theirs|
 		/setvar key=userReflexivePronoun themself|
-		/setvar key=guidance "The response should be guided toward: --User-- is gender neutral and should be described using neutral language and tone, avoiding gendered assumptions."
+		/setvar key=userIdentityDescriptor "--User-- is gender neutral and should be described using neutral language and tone, avoiding gendered assumptions."
 	:}|
 	/elseif ( userGender == 'Anything') {:
 		/setvar key=userSubjPronoun they|